ShurionUA/taxi-service/README.md

 # Taxi service
-#### Current web app designed to simulate taxi service of storage data, such as drivers, cars, manufacturers of cars.
+#### Current web app designed to simulate taxi service.
 Using this app you can:
--	Register new drivers, including login and password to access DB;
+-	Register new drivers
 -	Add new manufacturer of cars
 -	Add new cars
 -	Delete cars, drivers, manufacturers (access on the “Display All Items” pages)